Beppo (poem)

+First edition to include Byron as the author.
+Fifth edition.
+1818.

-Beppo: A Venetian Story is a lengthy poem by Lord Byron, written in Venice in 1817.
+Beppo: A Venetian Story is a long poem by Lord Byron, written in Venice in 1817.
 Beppo marks Byron's first attempt at writing using the Italian ottava rima metre, which emphasized satiric digression.
-It is the precursor to Byron's most famous and generally considered best poem, Don Juan.
+It is the precursor to Byron's most famous and generally considered most successful poem, Don Juan.
 The poem contains 760 verses, divided into 95 stanzas.

+The work was composed in Venice between September and October 1817 and first published on 28 February 1818.
+The work, initially comprising 95 stanzas and expanded to 99 in a subsequent edition, the 4th, was issued on 4 May 1818.
+The fifth edition was the first to name Lord Byron as the author.
+The work went through seven editions in 1818 alone.
+In the fourth edition, four verses were added to the text.

+It is a satirical narrative poem that centers on Laura, a resident of Venice, who mistakenly assumes her sailor husband, Giussepe, known as Beppo, died at sea.
+She subsequently establishes a romantic relationship with a Count.
+During a Carnival celebration, however, her husband Beppo reveals himself wearing a turban after he had been taken prisoner by pirates.
+They ultimately achieve a reconciliation.

+The work satirizes English morality and its hypocritical stand on infidelity, criticizes British society and customs, and switches to an ottava rima format that allows for a conversational tone.

 Narrative

 The poem tells the story of a Venetian lady, Laura, whose husband, Giuseppe (or "Beppo" for short), has been lost at sea for the past three years.
 According to Venetian customs she takes on a Cavalier Servente, simply called "the Count".
 When the two of them attend the Venetian Carnival, she is closely observed by a Turk who turns out to be her missing husband.
 Beppo explains that he has been captured and enslaved, and was freed by a band of pirates that he subsequently joined.
 Having accumulated enough money he left piracy and returned to reclaim his wife and be re-baptized.
 Laura rejoins Beppo and befriends the Count.